 PAN Enter your 10-digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Members who have not updated their PAN with the Company/Depository Participant are requested to use the first two letters of their name and the 8 digits of the sequence number in the PAN field.
 In case the sequence number is less than 8 digits enter the applicable number of 0's before the number, after the first two characters of the name in CAPITAL letters.

-(Sequence No. has been provided as SI.
-No. in the address label) Eg. If your name is Ramesh Kumar with sequence number 1 then enter RA00000001 in the PAN field.
+Eg. If your name is Ramesh Kumar with sequence number 1 then enter RA00000001 in the PAN field.
 Dividend Bank Details or Date of Birth (DOB) Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in your demat account or in the company records in order to login.
 If both the details are not recorded with the depository or company, please enter the member id / folio number in the Dividend Bank details field.